postmanlabs/newman/README.md

--y, --delay [number]      Specify a delay (in ms) between requests [number] -s, --stopOnError         Stops the runner when a test case fails -j, --noSummary           Doesn't show the summary for each iteration -n, --number [number]     Define the number of iterations to run.
+-y, --delay [number]      Specify a delay (in ms) between requests [number] -s, --stopOnError         Stops the runner when a test case fails -j, --noSummary           Doesn't show the summary for each iteration -n, --number [number]     Define the number of iterations to run -C, --noColor             Disable colored output
--C, --noColor             Disable colored output', null) -k, --insecure            Disable strict ssl', null -l, --tls                 Use TLSv1
+-k, --insecure            Disable strict ssl
+-l, --tls                 Use TLSv1
 -o, --outputFile [file]   Path to file where output should be written. [file] -x, --exitCode            Continue running tests even after a failure, but exit with code=1